conversejs/user-manual/source/index.rst

 Add a groupchat
 ===============

-To join a group, click the **Add a group** link in the **GroupChats** tab.
-This will slide open a new dialog in which you can type the GroupChat adress of the group you'd like to add.
+To join a group, click the **+** link in the **groupchat** section.
+This will open a new modal in which you can type the groupchat adress of the group you'd like to add.

-Once you've typed the GroupChat adress  and clicked **Join**, you will see the name of the GroupChat you added in your GroupChat list.
+Once you've typed the groupchat adress  and clicked **Join**, you will see the name of the groupchat you added in your groupchat list.

 .. figure:: images/pending-contact.png
    :align: left